 The Central Bank of Ireland is responsible for reporting eligible assets listed on the Irish Stock Exchange to the ECB.
 Assets are considered eligible for use as collateral in Eurosystem credit operations when their inclusion in the list of eligible assets has been published by the ECB.
-The updated list is made public each day at 18:00 hours (CET time).
+The updated list is made public each day at 18:00 hours CET.
 In order for an asset to become eligible, it must satisfy certain requirements set out in ECB legal instruments.
 The standard requirements are set out in the general framework (i.e. Guideline ECB/2014/60, as amended, or the General Documentation).
 In addition, the ECB has provided for a temporary framework relating to the eligibility of collateral (see Guideline ECB/2014/31), which contains separate requirements.

 Single framework for eligible assets

-This single framework for eligible assets (also referred to as the "Single List") came into effect on 1 January 2007 and replaces the two-tier system which had been in place from the start of Economic and Monetary Union.
+This single framework for eligible assets (also referred to as the "Single List") came into effect on 1 January 2007 and replaced the two-tier system which had been in place from the start of Economic and Monetary Union.

 The single framework comprises two distinct asset classes - marketable assets and non-marketable assets.

 No distinction is made between the two asset classes with regard to the quality of the assets and their eligibility for the various types of Eurosystem monetary policy operations, except that non-marketable assets are not used by the Eurosystem for outright transactions.

-Queries concerning eligible assets listed in Ireland can be addressed to email@example.com or
+Queries concerning eligible assets listed in Ireland can be addressed to:

 Financial Markets Division